mailchimp/content-style-guide/07-writing-blog-posts.html.md

 MailChimp blog posts are written by people from all over the company, not just those with “writer” in their job title.
 We love having in-office experts blog about their work.
 The person with the knowledge is best able to convey it, and the content team can help by brainstorming and editing them as needed.

-Several blogs exist under the MailChimp umbrella.
-We have a few for specific departments, including our [design](http://creative.mailchimp.com), [engineering](http://devs.mailchimp.com/blog/), and [technical content](http://docmakers.mailchimp.com) teams.
-This section will focus on the main [MailChimp marketing blog](http://blog.mailchimp.com), but these guidelines apply to the other channels, too.
+Several blogs exist under the MailChimp umbrella, including ones written by our [design](http://creative.mailchimp.com), [engineering](http://devs.mailchimp.com/blog/), and [technical content](http://docmakers.mailchimp.com) teams.
+This section will focus on the main [MailChimp marketing blog](http://blog.mailchimp.com), it applies to the other channels, too.

 ## Basics